Affordable Day-to-Day Living in Costa Rica

 Most American, Canadian, and European expats in Costa Rica spend much less money on day-to-day expenses than they do in their home countries.
 Cost of living, of course, depends on lifestyle.
 But in many ways Costa Rica is much more affordable than back home.

-A single person can live on between $1,400 and $1,700 a month.
+A single person can live on between $1,600 and $2,000 a month.
 Some single people scrape by on considerably less, and others spend hundreds of dollars more, depending on their lifestyle.
-Many retired couples live well on $2,000 per month and even better on $2,500 to $3,000.
+Some retired couples live well on $2,000 per month and even better on $2,500 to $3,000.
 That includes all costs, including housing, transportation, medical care, utilities, food, and entertainment.
-Real estate, whether you rent or buy, is more affordable in Costa Rica, with North American-style homes in great locations reasonably priced.
+Real estate, whether you rent or buy, is more affordable in Costa Rica, with North American-style homes in great locations reasonably priced, comparatively.

 Medical care is high quality and low cost, with legal resident expats enjoying use of the government-run universal healthcare system known as Caja.
 For a low monthly fee based on income, you get doctor’s visits, prescriptions, surgeries…any care you need…for free.
 Private clinics and hospitals are also a fraction of the price if you pay cash—and insurance is available, too.

 When it comes to food, it pays to shop and eat out like a local.
 The feria, or weekly open-air farmers’ market, is an institution in just about every Costa Rican town or village.
 This is where the locals come to stock up on fresh fruit, vegetables, and spices.
 You’ll also find farm-fresh fruits and vegetables, seafood, beef and chicken, eggs, dairy products, bread, coffee, and more.
-Prices are low…$1.50 pineapples…a pound of red snapper for $4…a head of lettuce for 50 cents…fistfuls of herbs like basil for 25 cents—you can fill your fridge for about $30 per week for a couple.
+Prices are low…$1.50 pineapples…a pound of red snapper for $10…a head of lettuce for 50 cents…fistfuls of herbs like basil for 25 cents—shopping there a couple can fill their fridge for about $40 to $50 per week.
 Plus, going to the feria is fun too, with the vendors offering free samples and calling out deals all surrounded by tables piled high with produce.

-Keep in mind that many beach destinations that are popular with tourists will be more expensive to live in because prices for dinners out and grocery stores tend to be more expensive.
+Keep in mind that many beach destinations that are popular with tourists will have a higher cost of living because prices for rentals, dinners out, and grocery stores tend to be more expensive.
 And you will use air conditioning, which drives up your electric bill.
 Still, wherever you are in Costa Rica, there are many ways to save.

-Sample monthly budget for a couple in Costa Rica
+Monthly Budget Breakdown for a Couple in Costa Rica

 We Slashed Our Living Expenses in Beautiful, Beachside Jacó